musikele/blog-eleventy/_posts/2024/stress-your-server-with-wrt.md

 title: Stress your server with WRT
 description: >
   WRK is a stress test tool: with few configuration options, you can stress test your server against a high load.
-In this article I describe how I used it to simulate a bug that appeared only on high loads.
+In this article, I describe how I used it to simulate a bug that appeared only on high loads.
 headerImg: /images/server-emitting-smoke.jpg
 tags: